 The Harperella flowering plant grows in rocky/gravelly shoals or cracks in bedrock outcrops beneath the water surface in clear, swift-flowing streams; edges of intermittent pineland ponds or low, wet savannah meadows on the Coastal Plain; and granite outcrop seeps.
-In all habitat-types, the species occurs in a narrow range of water depths; it is intolerant of deep water and of conditions that are too dry.
+In all habitat-types, the species occurs in a narrow range of water depths because of its intolerance of deep waters and of conditions that are too dry.
 The Harperella was first listed as endangered in September 1988.
-Threats to the species are primarily related to habitat degradation, including alternations to natural hydrologic regime, siltation and erosion, and water quality reductions.
+Threats to the species are primarily related to habitat degradation, including alterations to natural hydrologic regime, siltation and erosion, and water quality reductions.
 The Harperella range includes central-west Arkansas, including Nimrod Lake (NatureServe Explorer, 2024).
-The Arkansas Natural Heritage Commission (ANHC) says it is possibly located on a tributary of Nimrod Lake.
+The Arkansas Natural Heritage Commission (ANHC) states that it is possibly located on a tributary of Nimrod Lake.